-- A-202.
+- A-213.
 ASA supports legislative and regulatory efforts to promote increased competition in the rail industry to foster better service and lower rates.
-(2022) - A-203.
+(2022) - A-214.
 ASA supports the development of increased railroad capacity to export facilities to help maintain the U.S. reputation for timely delivery of soybeans.
-(2018) - A-204.
-ASA supports strong state and federal assistance in maintaining low volume rail facilities in rural areas of the country. - A-205.
-ASA encourages alternative access for farmers in the event of railroad grade closings during and following railroad development. - A-206.
-ASA encourages the U.S. railroad industry to include biomass-based diesel in their fuel use at the optimal levels appropriate to support an energy balance that achieves mitigation of impacts to the environments through emissions mitigation, efficiency of the locomotive operation, including considerations of maintenance and repair and enhances relationships with agricultural customers and stakeholders.
-(2022) - A-207.
+(2018) - A-215.
+ASA supports strong state and federal assistance in maintaining low volume rail facilities in rural areas of the country. - A-216.
+ASA supports alternative access for farmers in the event of railroad grade closings during and following railroad development. - A-217.
+ASA supports the U.S. railroad industry including biomass-based diesel in their fuel use at the optimal levels appropriate to support an energy balance that achieves mitigation of impacts to the environments through emissions mitigation, efficiency of the locomotive operation, including considerations of maintenance and repair and enhances relationships with agricultural customers and stakeholders.
+(2022)

+- A-218.
+ASA opposes policies that limit or ban the use of internal combustion engines in locomotives.
+(2025) - A-219.
 ASA supports expansion of container handling facilities along the U.S. rail network.
-(2019) - A-208.
-ASA encourages all Class I railroads hauling agriculture products to create agriculture advisory boards.
-(2021) - A-209.
-ASA urges the Surface Transportation Board to review precision-scheduled railroading practices by Class I railroads to prevent the railroads from demarketing agricultural customers.
-(2021) - A-210.
-ASA encourages the Surface Transportation Board to pursue reforms that will increase access to competitive rail service and market-based rates.
-(2021) - A-211.
+(2019) - A-220.
+ASA supports all Class I railroads hauling agriculture products establishing agriculture advisory boards.
+(2021) - A-221.
+ASA strongly supports the Surface Transportation Board reviewing precision-scheduled railroading practices by Class I railroads to prevent the railroads from demarketing agricultural customers.
+(2021) - A-222.
+ASA supports the Surface Transportation Board pursuing reforms that will increase access to competitive rail service and market-based rates.
+(2021) - A-223.
 ASA supports the rail industry giving priority status to agriculture and food production to ensure that feed, food and fertilizer shipments are not delayed.
 (2023)